ceth-x86/k8s-playground/stateful-app/docs/kubernetes.md

 # Deploying to Kubernetes

 Kubernetes deployment files are provided in the `k8s/` directory.

-The deployment includes `liveness` and `readiness` probes, which Kubernetes uses to ensure the application is healthy and ready to receive traffic.
-It also includes resource `requests` and `limits` to manage CPU and memory allocation for the pods.
+The new setup includes a MariaDB database and the stateful application.

+The deployment includes:
+- A `Secret` to store MariaDB credentials.
+- A `PersistentVolumeClaim` to provide persistent storage for the MariaDB data.
+- A `Deployment` and `Service` for MariaDB.
+- A `Deployment` and `Service` for the stateful application.
+- `liveness` and `readiness` probes for both the application and the database.

-1.  **Rebuild your Docker image** to include the new health check endpoints (if you haven't already):
+1.  **Rebuild your Docker image**:
     ```bash
     cd app
-    docker build -t simple-app:latest .
+    docker build -t stateful-app:latest .
     cd ..
     ```

 2.  **Ensure your Docker image is available to your cluster.**
     If you are using a local cluster (like Minikube or OrbStack), you can often use the image you built locally.
-If you are using a cloud-based Kubernetes cluster, you will need to push your image to a container registry (like Docker Hub, GCR, or ECR) and update the `image` field in `k8s/deployment.yaml` accordingly.

 For Minikube, you can load your local image directly into the cluster's Docker daemon:
     ```bash
-    minikube image load simple-app:latest
+    minikube image load stateful-app:latest
     ```
+    If you are using a cloud-based Kubernetes cluster, you will need to push your image to a container registry and update the `image` field in `k8s/stateful-deployment.yaml`.

 3.  **Navigate to the Kubernetes directory**:
     ```bash